getsentry/sentry-java/INSTALL.md

-# Installation and setup of Raven-Java
+# Installation and setup of Raven

-## Installing Raven-Java
+## Installing Raven
 Currently there are 6 modules in the project:

  - `raven`, the core of the project, providing the client and support for JUL
- - `raven-legacy`, support of the Raven-Java 2.0 API (it's recommended to move to the new API as legacy will be removed in the future releases of Raven-Java)
+ - `raven-legacy`, support of the Raven-2.0 API (it's recommended to move to the new API as legacy will be removed in the future releases of Raven)
  - `raven-log4j`, Appender for log4j
  - `raven-log4j2`, Appender for log4j2
  - `raven-logback`, Appander for Logback
  - `sentry-stub`, Sentry server stub, allowing to test the protocol

 ### Build
-It's possible to get the latest version of Raven-Java by building it from the sources.
+It's possible to get the latest version of Raven by building it from the sources.

     $ git clone https://github.com/kencochrane/raven-java.git